Metropolitan-Council/regionalparks.acs/README.md

 ## Installation

-You can install the released version of regionalparks.acs from GitHub
+You can install the released version of `{regionalparks.acs}` from GitHub with:
-with:

 ``` r
 library(remotes)